Can Dogs Eat Brussels Sprouts?

 How to serve Brussels sprouts to your dog

-Frozen Brussels sprouts may cause a choking hazard, since many dogs gulp their food.
-It’s best to offer them cooked Brussels sprouts.
+Lastly, frozen Brussels sprouts may cause a choking hazard since many dogs gulp their food.
+It’s best to stick to offering cooked Brussels sprouts only.

 Should your dog eat Brussels sprouts?

-Brussels sprouts are healthy, low-calorie treats that dogs seem to love.
-As long as you’re serving your dog plain, fresh, and cooked sprouts, Brussels sprouts are a tasty addition to your dog’s dinner bowl (or an excellent quick snack).
-Overweight or diabetic dogs can even benefit from these cruciferous vegetables – so long as you prepare them properly and offer them in moderation.
+Brussels sprouts are healthy, low-calorie treats that many dogs love.
+As long as you’re serving your dog plain, fresh, and cooked sprouts, they’re a tasty addition to your dog’s dinner bowl (or an excellent quick snack).
+Overweight or diabetic dogs can even benefit from these cruciferous vegetables — as long as you prepare them properly and offer them in moderation.
+If you give your dog too many sprouts, don’t be surprised when they start passing gas.

 Lynn Guthrie